hsc2021/SimQN/README.md

 ## Why choose SimQN?

 SimQN is designed as a functional and easy-to-use simulator, like [NS3](https://www.nsnam.org/) in classic networks, it provides numerous functions for anyone who wants to simulate a QKD network or entanglement-based network.

 Compared with the existing quantum network simulators, the developers pay more attention to simulation in the network area.
 Currently, a network simulation can be complicated, as users may have to implement routing algorithms and multiply protocols in different layers to complete a simulation.
 SimQN aims to break down this problem by providing a modulized quantum node and reusable algorithms and protocols.
 As a result, users can focus on what they study and reuse other built-in modules.
 The developers believe this will significantly reduce the burden on our users.
 As for the physics area, SimQN can also simulate quantum noise, fidelity, and more.
 Thus, if you focus on the research of the quantum network area, SimQN can be a competitive choice.

+**The main advantages of SimQN can be summarized as follows.**
+- Easy-to-use with Python
+- High-efficiency simulator core
+- Customizable qubit model
+- Built-in quantum internet protocol stack
+- Mainstream quantum applications support, e.g., QKD, quantum networking, and distributed quantum computing (incoming)
+- Periodical updates for academia-related functions and state-of-the-art solutions in the community  (you are welcome to highlight your solution and contribution your code on SimQN)
+- ...

 ## Installation